 Sales and marketing are crucial parts of your role as a membership site owner.

 Even the best membership website in the world will fade away into obscurity if you’re not doing anything to attract new members.
+With a focus on authentic membership marketing, you can grow your audience without feeling like a sleazy marketer.

 Here are our top tips for attracting new members without feeling like a scumbag…